| |

 A Supportive Community

-Finding your homeschool community doesn’t always have to include fellow homeschoolers.
+It may surprise you, but finding your homeschool community doesn’t always have to include fellow homeschoolers.
 It can be any group that is supportive of your children and your family.

 My kids are not into traditional sports.
 However, they love to move!
 Through that love of movement, another place we have found support is with our local ballet classes and ballet theater.
 The children have made incredible friends while I have found like-minded moms!
 I even started an adult ballet class!

 Then there are the horses.
-My son started 4-H horse club this year, and now he and my daughter take weekly horse-riding lessons.
+My son started a 4-H horse club this year, and now he and my daughter take weekly horse-riding lessons.
 We have met such lovely people at the horse barns.
 Some are also homeschoolers while others are not, but they are all incredibly compassionate and caring when it comes to my kids.
 I really appreciate that.

 Finding Your Support System and Homeschool Community